 Inulin is often found in plants with another prebiotic called oligofructose.
 Both of these carbohydrates are soluble fibers meaning that they dissolve in water.
 They travel through the body undigested until they reach the colon.
 Here they undergo fermentation and this has a major effect on bacteria in the gut.
 It tends to promote beneficial bacteria but it also produces gas and can lead to flatulence.
 However, the body gradually adapts, and with long term use the benefits persist, but the undesirable side effects are reduced.

-Good sources are Chicory root, Jerusalem artichoke, Leek, Asparagus and Wheat bran.
+Good sources are Chicory root, Jerusalem artichoke, Leek, Asparagus, Wheat bran and also Bananas.

 Approved by the FDA as GRAS.
 Approved in most countries.